eeditiones/edep/README.md

 HTML elements starting with `fx-` belong to *Fore*, the forms framework. *Fore* was designed to preserve the good parts of the – now outdated – XForms standard and takes them to the next level.
 As with all powerful tools, it requires a bit of time to fully grasp the concepts and understand how they work together.
 We suggest to read the [article series](https://medium.com/@joern.turner/fore-elements-explained-part-1-89fc41ec6923), which explains the available elements.

-The `@ref` attribute binds the form control to the element selected by the given XPath expression, in this case: `physDesc/objectDesc/supportDesc/condition` within the outer `msPart`.
+The `@ref` attribute binds the form control to the element selected by the given XPath expression, in this case: `physDesc/objectDesc/supportDesc/condition`.
 All labels are multi-lingual (German and English) by default, which is why we use the `<pb-i18n>` tag and `data-i18n` attributes to reference translation keys.
 Translations for all labels can be found in [src/resources/i18n/app](src/resources/i18n/app).

-The design decision to use `msPart` was made to support inscriptions consisting of multiple fragments on the same object.
-EDEp therefore distinguishes between properties which apply to the object as a whole and those specific to the inscription.
-Consequently every EpiDoc document in EDEp has at least one `msPart` for the main inscription.
-Note however, that support for multiple fragments is still a bit lacking and needs more work.

 When creating a new document, the editor starts by loading an empty [EpiDoc template](src/templates/fore/epidoc-template.xml).
 This contains placeholders for all the elements covered by the form.
 Some elements, e.g. bibliographic entries, are repeatable, which means you can add more of the same type.
 Sub-templates for those elements are mostly located in [templates.xml](src/templates/fore/templates.xml).